aatifnisar01/aatifnisar01.github.io/_pages/about.md

 ### Research Experience

-Currently, I am working as a Project Scientist at the esteemed Indian Institute of Technology (IIT) Delhi, collaborating closely with Professors Chetan Arora and Nandana Sengupta.
+Currently, I am working as a Project Scientist at the esteemed Indian Institute of Technology (IIT) Delhi, collaborating closely with Prof. Chetan Arora and and Prof. Nandana Sengupta.
 As part of their research group, I have been actively involved in cutting-edge projects, exploring novel techniques and algorithms to tackle real-world computer vision challenges.
-This invaluable experience has sharpened my skills in image processing, object detection, and machine learning.
+This invaluable experience has sharpened my skills in computer vision.

 ### Research Interests